-Chateau Taillefer is the first major estate you see as you enter Pomerol from the west, as you exit the highway or enter the region from the direction of Catusseau.
+Chateau Taillefer is the first major estate you see as you enter Pomerol from the west, or while you exit the highway on the A89 from the direction of Catusseau.
 Chateau Taillefer is also one of the oldest properties in the Pomerol appellation dating back to at least 1785.

 The chateau was built in the early 1800’s.
 Chateau Taillefer is historic for another reason, it is the first property purchased by the Moueix dynasty.
 Antoine Moueix bought the estate in 1923.

 Chateau Taillefer remains in the Moueix family hands today.
 Interestingly, at the time of the purchase, due to its sandy soils, the vineyard was not known to possess the best terroir in Pomerol.
 But it had one advantage the other estates in the region did not have.

 Chateau Taillefer was located close to the business center of Libourne, which made it easy to transport the wine by train to various locations and get the wine into different markets.